 What You Need to Know About Peak Leaf Season

 If you aren’t sure when to plan your vacation, consult the fall foliage map and tracker on the official Smoky Mountains website.
-In 2019, we can expect fall colors to make their first appearance in Chimney Rock during mid to late October.
 Peak season typically takes place in mid-November.
 If you are planning a last-minute trip, give us a call at The Esmeralda Inn & Restaurant.
 We are happy to provide you with an update!
 However, keep in mind that autumn is the most popular time to visit, so the sooner you plan, the better.

 The Best Mountain Cabins in Western North Carolina

 When you’re enjoying the fall colors in Chimney Rock, our mountainside cabins are the perfect place to stay.
 Enjoy a cup of coffee on your private balcony overlooking the Blue Ridge Mountains or end your evening with a bonfire in the outdoor fireplace.
 No matter how you choose to wind down the night, you can always look forward to the best amenities, vacation packages, and top-notch service.
-Gourmet breakfast, our outdoor whirlpool spa, and on-site spa services are a few ways to make your trip special.
+Gourmet breakfast and on-site spa services are a few ways to make your trip special.

 When you’re ready to plan your autumn getaway, remember your free Chimney Rock Vacation Guide.
 We hope to host you soon at The Esmeralda Inn & Restaurant!